 \subsection{From Capability Learning to Governed Deployment}

 A central message of this paper is that capability evolution in embodied systems should not be understood only as a learning problem.
-Prior work established that capabilities can be modularized as installable units~\cite{aeros}, that agent identity can remain fixed while capabilities evolve~\cite{identity}, and that embodied execution requires runtime governance~\cite{harnessing}.
+Prior work established that capabilities can be modularized as installable units~\citep{aeros}, that agent identity can remain fixed while capabilities evolve~\citep{identity}, and that embodied execution requires runtime governance~\citep{harnessing}.
 The present work extends these ideas by arguing that once capability versions change over time, the key systems problem shifts from capability production to capability deployment.
-An upgraded capability is not only a better-or-worse task primitive; it is a change to the executable substrate of a running embodied system that may affect interfaces, policy envelopes, behavioral stability, and recovery assumptions all at once.
+An upgraded capability is more than a better-or-worse task primitive: it is a change to the executable substrate of a running embodied system that may affect interfaces, policy envelopes, behavioral stability, and recovery assumptions simultaneously.

 A natural question is whether ordinary execution-time governance should already be sufficient.
 Execution governance decides whether a currently installed capability may execute now; upgrade governance decides whether a newly produced capability version may become part of the installed execution substrate at all.
 A capability version may be executable in principle yet still be a poor deployment choice because it expands permission requirements, weakens recoverability, or introduces unstable runtime traces.
 If capabilities evolve continuously, ungoverned upgrade can become a recurrent source of instability even when execution-time enforcement remains intact.